Dale Weiler, Sculptor of Stone:

 An opportunity to sell the company presented itself in 2010 and after working another 5 years, I decided to take early retirement so I could spend more time outdoors with nature and the wildlife I have always loved.
 Moving to the foothills of NC to be closer to family, I quickly became involved in my newly adopted hometown of Tryon.
 Within a year, I co-organized and brought the first TEDX talks to our town and worked with our local land conservancy to fund, establish and maintain three Monarch butterfly gardens through out the county to help protect our pollinators.

 We met in late 2015 at one of Dale’s art openings and married 5 months later.
 That fateful initial encounter enabled us to combine our broad range of international experiences, our business and organizational skills and our first hand knowledge of the art world along with our shared love for the environment and wildlife to embark on a new, exciting journey together.

 Collectively, we have travelled the world visiting over 100 countries.
 Dale, along with 8 other international artists, toured national parks in Tanzania to photograph and then create sculptures of endangered and threatened species to increase global awareness of the plight facing African animals.
 In countries such as India, China, Guatemala, and throughout the US, we have seen first hand the accelerating degradation of our environment and the subsequent detrimental effect on our wildlife.

-Moving forward, we will be educating ourselves and others on making a positive impact on conservation issues.
-We are presently exploring partnerships with land preservation groups, museums, research institutions and zoos with national as well as international field programs.
-Dale’s sculptures will continue to be available to private art collectors; our goal, however, is to use art to raise awareness and funds for protecting wildlife and our natural resources.
+Moving forward, we are educating ourselves and others on making a positive impact on conservation issues.
+We are presently partnering with land preservation groups, museums, research institutions and zoos with national as well as international field programs.
+Dale’s sculptures will continue to be available to private art collectors; our goal, however, is to use art to raise awareness and funds for protecting wildlife and their habitat.